The adidas Sustainability Story – Leading the Change

 We recognize that we are all part of the problem but that doesn’t stop us leading the solution, instead it makes us even more creative, innovative and determined.

-Changing our industry
+adidas sustainability: changing our industry

 For over 20 years, adidas has been a change leader in sustainability.
 We were the first to bring eco-innovations to the mass market, and we led the industry with the first sustainability report.
 We’re also a founding member of game-changing initiatives like Better Cotton, Leather Working Group, and Fair Labor Association.